The National Recovery Plan, 2011-2014

 It would seem fair to say that the National Recovery Plan places some emphasis on education and research, and appears to suggest that they are priorities over the coming years.
 More detailed financial plans set out in the Budget will provide more information.
-Of course, Irish higher education is by now very seriously under-funded, and there are huge challenges ahead, but it may be that the position will not worsen significantly over the years ahead.Explore posts in the same categories: education, higher education
+Of course, Irish higher education is by now very seriously under-funded, and there are huge challenges ahead, but it may be that the position will not worsen significantly over the years ahead.education, higher education

 Tags: National Recovery PlanYou can comment below, or link to this permanent URL from your own site.